gvwilson/sensibleadventures/nardica/nardica.md

-The cart beside her was lined up perfectly with the side of the ship, and the coil of cable on the post at her elbow had been re-coiled in loops that Iffy suspected were precisely two meters long, or whatever Marine regulations said was best.
+The cart beside her was lined up perfectly with the side of the ship, and the coil of cable on the post at her elbow had been re-coiled in loops that Iffy suspected were precisely two meters long, or whatever Marine regulations called for.

+"Hey,"
+Iffy said tentatively.
 "How're you feelin'?"
-Iffy asked tentatively.

 "I'm fine, thank you,"
 Honesty replied without turning her head.
 "How are you?"

-"'m kappa."
+"'m aright."
 Iffy's mind spun double-time as she tried to think of something safe to say.
 *Th' hell with it* she thought angrily.
 "Did it hurt?" she blurted.
-"When they inducted you, was it---are y'alright?"
+"When they inducted you, was it---are y'aright?"

-"Not at all."
+"I'm fine, thank you."
 Honesty turned to face Iffy.
-A brief smile flitted across her face, as sharp and unwarming as the Antarctic sun.
+A brief smile flitted across her face, as bright and as sharp and as completely without warmth as the Antarctic sun.
-"Please don't be worried.
-They warned us that we would seem stiff for a while."
+"They warned us that we would seem stiff for a while.
+It's no cause for alarm."

 Someone whistled down on the pier.
 "Excuse me," Honesty said.